BYLAWS

 f.
 Elections shall be held in November and executive members shall assume their duties on January 1st.

 g.
-Executive members holding any office within CANPAC shall not be members of the same organization.
+Executive members holding any office within CANPAC shall not be members of the same agency.

 i.
 If only one person is nominated for a respective office that position shall be filled by acclamation.

-j.
-Ballots shall be made available to all regular member organizations within CANPAC and returned to the Secretary for tabulation.
+k.
+Ballots, whether by electronic response or any other type of response shall be made available to all regular membership within CANPAC and returned to the Returning Officer for tabulation.

 ARTICLE SIX